Aer Lingus UK: Destinations

 Aer Lingus UK operates to the following destinations as of March 2023:

 Fleet

 As of August 2025, Aer Lingus UK operates the following aircraft:

-The additional A330-300 is scheduled to resume operations from 11 April 2023 replacing the A321LR.
-This coincides with the return of the A321LR to Aer Lingus.
+In the past, the airliner also operated an A321LR.

+Frequent-flyer programme

+AerClub is Aer Lingus' frequent-flyer programme, which consists of four tiers: the entry-level Green, Silver, Platinum, and Concierge.
+The club uses Avios points as its member currency.